 The trend toward cloud-based applications and services is well underway as enterprises see the advantages in cost, efficiency, and agility.
-Largely absent from this march to the cloud have been mission-critical applications, which remain locked within legacy systems in the data center.
-Understandably, IT leaders want to make sure they can meet the security and availability requirements of mission-critical apps in a cloud environment before making that leap.
+Largely absent from this march to the cloud have been business-critical applications, which remain locked within legacy systems in the data center.
+Understandably, IT leaders want to make sure they can meet the security and availability requirements of business-critical apps in a cloud environment before making that leap.

 But as cloud technologies mature, this is starting to change.
-New approaches are emerging that offer the potential to meet the demands of business-critical applications in private cloud environments.
+New approaches are emerging that offer the potential to meet the demands of business-critical apps in private cloud environments.
 At the heart of these new approaches lies a new mindset.
 IT leaders need to adopt an application-centric approach to cloud services rather than an infrastructure-centric approach.
 That means building cloud environments that go beyond “commodity services” and deliver robust capabilities to meet the needs of mission-critical apps.
 I believe there are three steps to achieving this successfully.

 Step 1: Rethink your approach to availability